 Tom Brady has built a legacy as big as it gets.
-Last year, after winning his fifth championship ring in his seventh Super Bowl (51), he surpassed both his boyhood idol Joe Montana and Pittsburgh Steelers’ great Terry Bradshaw, who each have one ring less than Brady.
-Even the Patriots’ loss this year in Super Bowl 52 cannot undermine Brady’s brilliance.
-Looking at Brady’s years-long career begs the question as to whether he should be called the best quarterback (QB) in NFL history.
+In 2017, after winning his fifth championship ring in his seventh Super Bowl (51), he surpassed both his boyhood idol Joe Montana and Pittsburgh Steelers’ great Terry Bradshaw, who each have one ring less than Brady.
+Even the Patriots’ 2018 loss in Super Bowl 52 does not undermine Brady’s brilliance.
+Looking at Brady’s almost two-decades-long professional career begs the question as to whether he should be called the best quarterback (QB) in NFL history.

 Here are three arguments why he should and shouldn’t be considered the best: